In my opinion, cruising is not an expensive vacation. However, some hidden costs can significantly increase the final bill.

 So, I want to remind you to always check it before ordering; if you’re not sure, just ask the guest services desk.

-3. Internet Connection
+Internet Connection

-Complimentary WiFi is a rarity aboard ships.
-You usually have two choices: purchasing a pricey internet package or disconnecting from digital life.
-On one of my cruises, I tried to unplug completely, but it didn’t work.
+On one of my cruises, I tried to unplug entirely, but it didn’t work.
 I bought the internet package after a few hours.
 I must try again with more will on the next cruise!

-4. Drink Packages and Corkage Fee
+Drink Packages and Corkage Fee

-Understanding the ins and outs of beverage expenses on board is crucial.
-Initially unaware, I quickly learned that most drinks beyond water, tea, and coffee incur charges.
-A drinks package can seem convenient, but remember to evaluate whether it aligns with your consumption habits.
+At this point, a drinks package can seem convenient, but remember to evaluate whether it aligns with your consumption habits.

-Additionally, most cruise lines have an automatic service gratuity that is added to your account on a daily basis.
-Check the policy of your cruise line before boarding, some companies allow you to modify the daily amount if the service is not satisfactory.
+Check your cruise line’s policy before boarding; some companies allow you to modify the daily amount if the service is unsatisfactory.

-5. Special Activities
+Special Activities

-Some activities and entertainment facilities are not included in the cruise price.
-While theatre shows, live music, karaoke, mini-golf, and many other things are free, there are still some things that have a price.
+While theatre shows, live music, karaoke, mini-golf, and many other activities are free, some things do cost.

-6. Spa and Treatments
+Spa and Treatments

 Spa facilities and treatments are among the hidden costs that can catch cruise passengers off guard.

-Spa facilities usually include a sauna, steam room, and a relaxation area.
-If you want a treatment you can choose between a massage, facial or body treatment, anti-cellulite treatment, manicure, pedicure, and much more.
+If you want a treatment, you can choose between a massage, facial, or body treatment, anti-cellulite treatment, manicure, pedicure, and much more.

 The prices usually go from $100 to $300 or more for a single treatment or spa access, so they can significantly increase your expenses.
-If you plan to use the spa remember to look out for deals offered during or before the cruise.

-7. Onboard Shopping
+Onboard Shopping

 Another hidden cost can be the onboard shopping!

-Well, it’s not very hidden if you buy something but the duty-free allure, can lead to unexpected spending.
+Well, it’s not very hidden if you buy something, but the duty-free allure can lead to unexpected spending.

 In cruise shops, you can find anything: from designer perfumes and clothes to jewelry and watches.
 It is very easy to overspend.
-My advice is to set a budget before the trip, if you go over it just remember to stop buying!
-Also because you risk that not everything fits in your suitcase!

-8. Fitness Classes
+Fitness Classes

 While most cruise ships include access to their gym facilities in the cruise fare, fitness classes are often a hidden cost.

 Yoga, Pilates, spinning, and other group activities usually require an additional fee.
 This pricing strategy allows cruise lines to offer specialized services and trainers.
-Having once assumed a morning yoga class was complimentary, I was surprised to find a charge on my account.
-Remember to always check whether fitness classes are included or available for an extra fee.

 Usually, classes taken on the pool deck are free, while those in the gym have a separate fee.

-9. Excursions and Transfers
+Excursions and Transfers

 I think that shore excursions and transfers are the things that mostly increase cruise spending.